Who's accountable when healthcare AI makes a mistake?

 Opportunity

-Irish healthcare organisations that implement robust AI governance now can become exemplars for EU AI Act compliance, attracting partnerships and research funding.
+Irish healthcare organisations that implement strong AI enforcement now can become exemplars for EU AI Act compliance.

 Risk